luongvantuit/cv/README.md

 <div style="display: flex; width: 100%; justify-content: space-between; align-items: center; height: 12px; margin: 12px 0 6px 0;">
 <p style="font-weight: 700;">Logistics system</p><p style="font-style: italic;">February 2022 - March 2023</p></div>

+**Description:** AusVie is a project that aims to develop a simple mobile and web application that allows users to conveniently and easily book freight shipments from Australia to Vietnam.
+The application will provide features for order management, shipment tracking.

+**Responsibilities:** I was responsible for building the infrastructure of the deployment system on AWS using Terraform, which simplified the deployment process.
+I also built the CI/CD pipeline with Bitbucket to automate development and deployment.
+Additionally, I developed the backend system for our logistics platform, which transports goods between Australia and Vietnam.
+The system calculates shipping orders and provides prices for customers, along with features for shipping personnel.
+Finally, I assisted with client-side development and mobile application development for the system's employees.

 <!-- - **Role:** Fullstack Developer
 - **Description:** AusVie is a project that aims to develop a simple mobile and web application that allows users to conveniently and easily book freight shipments from Australia to Vietnam.
 The application will provide features for order management, shipment tracking.
 - **DBMS:** PostgreSQL.